evrentan/java-examples/java-removeif-removeall-example/README.md

 This is a sample basic project to demostrate removeIf() & removeAll() methods of Java Collection Interface.

 ## removeIf()
-The removeIf() method removes the elements of this queue that satisfies the given predicate filter.
+The removeIf() method removes the elements of the specific collection that satisfies the given predicate filter.

 Syntax: